singh-moni/Singh_Monika_BookStore_Capstone/frontend/README.md

 Prerequisites for Backend Setup
 To set up and run the backend of your BookStore application, you need to ensure the following prerequisites are met:

-Software Requirements
+# Software Requirements
 Node.js (v16 or higher): Node.js is the runtime environment for running JavaScript on the server-side. npm (Node Package Manager): npm is included with Node.js and is used to manage the project's dependencies.
 MongoDB: MongoDB is a NoSQL database used to store the book data.
 Git (optional, for cloning the repository): Git is used for version control and cloning the repository from a remote source.

-Installation Instructions:
+# Installation Instructions:
 in Git Bash
 mkdir repo_name (creates a local repository) cd repo_name

+# backend
+Here are the detailed steps to set up the backend of your BookStore application:
 *In VSC terminal
  backend init
 Enter name of project-backend
 Enter Port
 Enter Mongo uri